katewar/odin-recipes/README.md

 # odin-recipes
-A recipes website for The Odin Project
+This is a small recipes website project based off The Odin Project curriculum.

+This project will utilize and showcase my skills in HTML.